Navigating through Code with the Debugger

 When you step into this line, the debugger treats the condition as one step and the consequence as another (In this example, the condition is true).

-To visually trace the call stack while stepping into functions, see Map methods on the call stack while debugging in Visual Studio.
+To visually trace the call stack while stepping into functions, see Map methods on the call stack while debugging.

 Set breakpoints in the code

 To set a simple breakpoint in your code, open the source file in the Visual Studio editor.
-Set the cursor at the line of code that you want to break at, and then choose Breakpoint, Insert Breakpoint on the context menu (Keyboard: F9.
-The debugger breaks execution right before the line is executed.
+Set the cursor at the line of code where you want to suspend execution, and then right-click in the code window to see the context menu and choose Breakpoint / Insert Breakpoint (or press F9).
+The debugger suspends execution right before the line is executed.

 Breakpoints in Visual Studio provide a rich set of additional functionality, such as conditional breakpoints and tracepoints.
 See Using Breakpoints.